nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

+Here is a brief overview on how this document is arranged.
+The first section brings you through the different panels you will see in our application.
+After getting familiar with that, we will share some general system commands you can use at any point in time.
+In the third section, we will bring you through the features we have implemented for staff.
+Following which, you will be introduced to the features for managing applicant records.
+Finally, you will learn about features that work for both applicants and staff.
+By then, you will definitely become a master in using Eva!
+So let's get started!

 ### 3.1.
 Eva GUI

 Before we dive into the features, let us help you familiarize yourself with our GUI!